-RNSG1560 Clinical Nursing: Concepts of Adult Health (5 credits)
+Clinical Nursing: Principles of Clinical Decision-Making (5 credits)

 A method of instruction providing detailed education, training and work-based experiences and direct patient/client care, generally at a clinical site.
 Specific detailed learning objectives are developed for each course by the faculty.
-Onsite clinical instruction, supervision, evaluation, and placement is the responsibility of the college faculty.
+On-site clinical instruction, supervision, evaluation, and placement is the responsibility of the college faculty.
 Clinical experiences are unpaid external learning experiences.
 Course may be repeated if topics and learning outcomes vary.
 Clinical experiences allow the student opportunities to practice nursing skills in caring for adult clients in acute care and other selected settings.
 Concepts include application of critical thinking and management skills (16 clinical hours per week).
 Prerequisites: BIOL 2402, RNSG 1513, RNSG 1215, RNSG 1262, RNSG 1108.
-Co-requisites: BIOL 2420, PHED (activity), RNSG 1443 provider of care, coordinator of care, and member of a profession.
-Includes application of knowledge, judgement, skills, and professional values within a legal/ethical framework.
-(1 lecture hour per week) Prerequisites: RNSG 2213, RNSG 2162 or RNSG 1417, RNSG 1263.
-Corequisites: RNSG 2431 and RNSG 2560, ENGL 1302, PHED (activity).
+Co-requisites: BIOL 2420, PHED (activity), RNSG 1431